 Diabetes is a chronic disease that is characterized by hyperglycemia.
-If not properly managed, it can lead to serious complications, a diminished quality of life, and a life expectancy reduced by 5 to 15 years.^{2,3} In 2015, an estimated 1.5 million Ontarians, or 10.2% of the provincial population, were living with diabetes.
-An additional 2.3 million Ontarians aged 20 years and older, or 21.8% of the population aged 20 years and older, had prediabetes.
-In total, diabetes is estimated to cost Ontarians \$6 billion each year.4
+If not properly managed, it can lead to serious complications, a diminished quality of life, and a life expectancy reduced by 5 to 15 years.^{3,4} In 2019, an estimated 4.4 million Ontarians were living with diabetes (type 1 diabetes, diagnosed and undiagnosed type 2 diabetes, and prediabetes combined).3 Treating diabetes and its complications is estimated to cost the health care system \$1.5 billion in direct costs.5 Roughly 90% of all cases of diabetes are type 2 diabetes.

 There is considerable variation across the province in the rates of all types of diabetes.
 Data from the 2016/17 fiscal year showed that the Central West, Central East, and North East regions had almost twice as many diagnosed cases compared with the Toronto Central region (Medical Services Database, extracted using IntelliHealth).
-In addition to regional variation, diabetes is also seen more frequently in Ontarians living in rural regions than in those living in urban areas.5
+In addition to regional variation, diabetes is also seen more frequently in Ontarians living in rural regions than in those living in urban areas.6

-The prevalence of diabetes in pregnancy, including both gestational diabetes (diabetes diagnosed in pregnancy) and pre-existing diabetes (diabetes diagnosed before pregnancy) doubled in Ontario between 2000 and 2014.6 By 2010, almost 10% of pregnant people 30 years of age and older experienced diabetes in pregnancy.6 Most cases were gestational diabetes (7.4% of pregnancies), with the remainder being pre-existing type 1 and type 2 diabetes (1.9% of pregnancies).6
+The prevalence of diabetes in pregnancy, including both gestational diabetes (diabetes diagnosed in pregnancy) and pre-existing diabetes (diabetes diagnosed before pregnancy), doubled in Ontario between 1996 and 2010.5 By 2010, almost 10% of pregnant people 30 years of age and older experienced diabetes in pregnancy.5 Most cases were gestational diabetes (7.4% of pregnancies), with the remainder being pre-existing type 1 and type 2 diabetes (1.9% of pregnancies).5

-Gestational diabetes is a temporary condition that affects 3% to 20% of pregnancies in Ontario, depending on risk factors and the diagnostic criteria used.^{7,8} However, the risk of developing type 2 diabetes among people with previous gestational diabetes increases over time, occurring in almost 20% of cases within 9 years postpartum.13 Certain populations experience higher rates of gestational diabetes: those with a low income, racialized populations (African, Arab, Asian, Hispanic, and South Asian), and Indigenous populations.^{1,5,9} In a 30-year postpartum follow-up study in Manitoba, First Nations people with prior gestational diabetes had the highest rate of diabetes-almost 80% compared with non-First Nations people who had gestational diabetes and people without gestational diabetes.10 Furthermore, diabetes in pregnancy may increase the risk of obesity and type 2 diabetes in offspring later in life.6 Risk factors for gestational diabetes, such as ethnicity, family history of diabetes, polycystic ovarian syndrome, advanced maternal age, early diagnosis of gestational diabetes, and obesity, are well documented in Ontario.1
+Gestational diabetes is a temporary condition that affects 3% to 20% of pregnant people in Ontario, depending on risk factors and the diagnostic criteria used.^{7,8} However, the risk of developing type 2 diabetes among people with previous gestational diabetes increases over time, occurring in almost 20% of cases within 9 years postpartum.9 Certain populations experience higher rates of gestational diabetes: those with a low income; people of African, Arab, South Asian, and Hispanic descent; and Indigenous populations.^{1,6,10} In a 30-year postpartum follow-up study in Manitoba, First Nations people with prior gestational diabetes had the highest rate of diabetes-almost 80% compared with non-First Nations people who had gestational diabetes and people without gestational diabetes.11 Furthermore, diabetes in pregnancy may increase the risk of obesity and type 2 diabetes in offspring later in life.5 Risk factors for gestational diabetes, such as ethnicity, family history of diabetes, polycystic ovarian syndrome, advanced maternal age, and obesity, are well documented in Ontario.1

-In general, people with diabetes in pregnancy have higher rates of complications compared with the general population, including perinatal mortality, hypertension, preterm delivery, Caesarean delivery, large-for-gestational-age infants, congenital malformations, and other neonatal morbidities that are exacerbated if blood glucose levels are not well managed.^{1,6} People with type 1 diabetes and type 2 diabetes carry significantly greater maternal and fetal risk than those with gestational diabetes.6 As a result, careful glycemic control throughout pregnancy is crucial for optimal maternal and fetal outcomes.
+In general, people with diabetes in pregnancy have higher rates of pregnancy complications compared with the general population, including perinatal mortality, hypertension, preterm delivery, Caesarean delivery, large-for-gestational-age infants, congenital malformations, and other neonatal morbidities that are exacerbated if blood glucose levels are not well managed.^{1,5} Type 1 and type 2 diabetes carry significantly greater maternal and fetal risk compared with gestational diabetes,5 and careful glycemic control throughout pregnancy is crucial for optimal maternal and fetal outcomes.